Choosing the Right Vegetables for Giardiniera Fermentation

 The Difference Between Pickling and Fermenting

-Pickling and fermenting are very different processes.
-Pickling is a sterile process for preserving food.
-This means there are no microorganisms involved in the pickling process.
-This process utilizes hot acidic liquid to sterilize and preserve vegetables.
+Pickling and fermenting are very different processes that both result in “pickled” vegetables.
+Shelf-stable pickling is a sterile process for preserving food.
+This means there are no microorganisms involved.
+This process utilizes hot acidic liquid and hermetically sealed jars to sterilize and preserve vegetables.

-Fermentation is a living process relying on acid production by beneficial microorganisms.
-Fermentation takes time and requires a specific salt concentration for consistency and safety.
+Fermentation is a living process that relies on acid production by beneficial microorganisms to preserve vegetables.
+It takes time and requires a specific salt concentration for consistency and safety.
 To read more about salt and fermentation, click here.

 Fermented Giardiniera Conditions